-As a doggie daycare tasked with, above all else, the safety and well-being of our charges, I am faced with the difficult responsibility of expelling dogs from group play for a variety of behaviors, but they almost always revolve around aggression or the threat thereof.
-We can and will put up with a lot of things – barking, improper ‘evacuations’ (marking is including in this description), whining, jumping, mounting, pulling, etc. — and because of this, a pre-requisite of any staff member is an abundance of patience (note, my manger is gifted at scheduling shifts in such a manner to prevent worker burnout); but aggression, or the threat of aggression, is a deal-breaker.
+As a doggie daycare tasked with, above all else, the safety and well-being of our charges, I am faced with the difficult responsibility of excusing dogs from group play for a variety of behaviors, but they almost always revolve around aggression or the threat thereof, or anxiety.
+We can and will put up with a lot of things – moderate barking, improper ‘evacuations’ (marking is including in this description), whining, jumping, mounting, pulling, etc. — and because of this, a pre-requisite for any staff member is an abundance of patience; but aggression, or the threat of aggression, is a deal-breaker.
 As previously mentioned, aggression can manifest in many forms but a dog that shows repeated or continued signs of aggression or extreme distress – anxiety which can lead to aggression – is a threat not only to himself but to the rest of the pack and my staff.

-Over the years, I’ve identified five responses that characterize how clients will handle their dog’s expulsion and I list them from most ideal to least below:
+Over the years, I’ve identified five responses that characterize how clients will handle their dog’s dismissal and I list them from most ideal to least below: